 Without detailed (measurable) national and institutional academic reform, of the nature indicated above, progress toward Bologna self-certification and full implementation of the 'Standards and Guidelines for Quality Assurance in Higher Education in BiH' is not possible.
 Despite obvious problems curricula reform in line with this guide should be started within institutions and faculties and even clusters of higher education institutions.
 Curriculum development is at the heart of the Bologna educational reforms, which have to be implemented bottom-up as well as top-down.
 The essence of many of the Bologna-related initiatives is to improve outdated European qualifications.
-Real change has to happen at the level of the higher education institutions that are internationally recognised and facilitate democratic values, employability and mobility.
+Real change has to happen at the level of the higher education institutions.
+This is true for BiH current and future citizens who need high quality qualifications that are internationally recognised and facilitate democratic values, employability and mobility.